ResetXPDR/MSFS_AutoFPS/README.md

   - The user can progressively hide parts of the UI when the app window is double clicked anywhere that is not a control.
 The first double click will hide the expert settings section (if applicable), the second will hide the general settings section and a third double click will restore all hidden settings sections.
 The last state in use will be restored when next starting the app.
   - Running as Admin NOT usually required (BUT: It is required to be run under the same User/Elevation as MSFS).
   - Do not change TLOD, OLOD and Cloud Quality MSFS settings manually while in a flight with this app running as it will conflict with what the app is managing and they will not restore to what you set when you exit your flight.
 If you wish to change the defaults for these MSFS settings, you must do so either without this app running or, if it is, only while you are in the MSFS main menu (ie not in a flight).
-  - If you wish to activate additional logging of settings changes and sim values, as currently happens automatically in test versions, you need to manually edit your config file and add a LogSimValues key, if it doesn't already exist, and set its value to true ie.  ```<add key="LogSimValues" value="true" />```
 - Connection Status
   - Red values indicate not connected, green is connected.
   - Automatically identifies which MSFS version is in use as either MSFS2020 or MSFS2024.